-Now apply \autoref{lem:poincare} to bound $\sum_v\|\bar w-w_v\|^2$ by $\Var(w)/\lambda_2(G)$. \end{proof}
+Now apply \autoref{lem:poincare} to bound $\sum_v\|\bar w-w_v\|^2$ by $E_{\mathcal P}(w)/\lambda_2(G)$. \end{proof}

 \begin{remark}[Interpretation] \autoref{thm:obstruction_to_global} shows that if a locally varying fit achieves small local error and small variation energy, then a single global parameter vector (the mean) achieves nearly the same error, with an explicit degradation controlled by the spectral gap $\lambda_2(G)$.
 In particular, if $C_{a\to b}(\varepsilon)<\infty$, applying the theorem to a feasible sequence approaching the infimum in~\eqref{eq:obstruction_constrained} gives